Adjusting journal entries: Types, examples, and how to record

 Adjusting journal entries are end-of-period updates you make to your accounting records to reflect income earned or expenses incurred that haven't yet been captured.
 They ensure your financial statements accurately show your business activity for the period.

 Under accrual accounting, financial statements must match income and expenses to the period they relate to, not when money enters or leaves your account.
-Adjusting entries makes this possible by recording these timing differences at the close of each reporting period.
+Adjusting entries make this possible by recording these timing differences at the close of each reporting period.

-This journal entry updates the general ledger so that every amount reported on the income statement and balance sheet reflects what truly occurred during the period.
+These entries update the general ledger so that every amount reported on the income statement and balance sheet reflects what truly occurred during the period.
 These updates do not involve new transactions.
 They revise existing account balances to make sure revenue is recognized when earned and expenses are recognized when incurred.

-Common types of adjusting journal entries
+Types of adjusting journal entries

 Not all financial activity fits neatly into your day-to-day bookkeeping.
 That's why there are different types of adjusting journal entries.
 You use these entries to align your financial statements with what actually occurred during the period.